ccritix/Andriod_App_Chat_Online/Readme.txt

-* Thông tin cơ bản:
+* Basic information:
-	- App được viết bằng Android 8.0 (API 26)
+- The app is written in Android 8.0 (API 26)
-	- App là một ứng dụng nhắn tin trực tuyến cơ bản
+- The app is a basic online messaging application
-	- Một số chức năng cơ bản bao gồm : Nhắn tin, xem lịch sử tin nhắn (online hoặc offline), xem thông tin người dùng, đăng nhập, đăng ký, đăng xuất, hiển thị thông báo khi có tin nhắn mới mà không mở ứng dụng
+- Some basic functions include: Messaging, viewing message history (online or offline), viewing user information, logging in, registering, logging out, displaying notifications when there are new messages without opening the application

-* Cách chạy ứng dụng:
+* How to run the application:
-	- Thiết lập server:
+- Set up the server:
-		+ Cài đặt công cụ XAMPP.
++ Install the XAMPP tool.
- 		+ Chép thư mục api được cung cấp sẵn vào thư mục htdocs của XAMPP.
++ Copy the provided api folder to the htdocs folder of XAMPP.
-		+ Mở tập tin api/connection.php, điều chỉnh lại thông số cho phù hợp (username, password của phpMyAdmin)
++ Open the api/connection.php file, adjust the parameters accordingly (username, password of phpMyAdmin)
-		+ Vào PhpMyAdmin, import tập tin appchat.sql vào.
++ Go to PhpMyAdmin, import the appchat.sql file.
-	- Chạy ứng dụng:
+- Run the application:
-		+ Cài đặt Android studio.
++ Install Android studio.
-		+ Vào Android studio mở thư mục có tên Message.
++ Go to Android studio, open the folder named Message.
-		+ Chạy chương trình và kiểm tra kết quả.
++ Run the program and check the results.

-* Phân công công việc nhóm:
+* Group work assignment:
-	- Viết báo cáo :
+- Report writing:
-		+ Trần Hà Linh : Chương 1.
++ Tran Ha Linh: Chapter 1.
-		+ Thân Lê Tấn Định, Mai Hà Hoàng Thái : Chương 2.
++ Than Le Tan Dinh, Mai Ha Hoang Thai: Chapter 2.
-		+ Nguyễn Minh Hiếu : Chương 3, chương 4, tổng hợp và trình bày báo cáo.
++ Nguyen Minh Hieu: Chapter 3, chapter 4, summary and report presentation.
-	- Chương trình: Tất cả các thành viên cùng làm.
+- Program: All members work together.